 This allows us to home in on messages that have caused errors:

-Well I hope that’s been useful in helping you get to grips with some of the great Wireshark filtering tools – you’ll soon be zooming in on the messages you want in seconds!
+Hopefully that’s been a useful introduction to some of the great Wireshark filtering tools – you’ll soon be zooming in on the Diameter messages you want in seconds!